bijay-05/react-app-deployment-github-runner/README.md

 > Although, the docker is installed, it shows `Docker installation failed`,  with not being the docker binary path on $PATH.
 For this, I added the Docker binary location on $PATH variable and exported $DOCKER_HOST variable.
 Finally, Docker installation was successful.

+> I have updated the `install-docker.sh` script to add the docker binary location to $PATH variable, and export the DOCKER_HOST variable.
+This part in not included in **PDF** document.

 ![Docker-Installation-Successful](images/docker-install-success.png)

 > Running the script second time, the installation process is skipped.